Windows 10: Everything you need to know

 What’s the next version of Windows 10?

-The next version will be called the Fall Creators Update, and it’s due out sometime in September.
-Revealed May 11 at Microsoft’s Build conference in Seattle, the Fall Creators Update’s best new features are often about streamlining Windows and your ability to use it wherever you are.
+The next version will be called the Fall Creators Update, and it’s due out on Oct.
+17. Revealed May 11 at Microsoft’s Build conference in Seattle, the Fall Creators Update’s best new features are often about streamlining Windows and your ability to use it wherever you are.
 Highlights include Timeline, which lets you go back to prior versions of files, and “pick up where you left off,” which lets you continue to use cloud-based files seamlessly as you move among devices.

 What’s the latest Windows 10 build?